Country Living in a Cariboo Valley

 Freezing Food

 You can freeze some veggies.
-Every summer, I freeze a one year supply of shelled green peas.
+Every summer, I freeze a one-year supply of shelled green peas.
 And why not?
+Canning recipes is a great way to add shelf life to all that summer produce you worked hard on all summer.

 Canned carrots and pickled beets on a counter